-At Mahoe Hills you can learn how to make felt from alpaca fibre and other natural fibres.
+At Mahoe Hills you can learn how to make felt from alpaca fibre or merino wool.
 We follow the journey of the fibre from shearing to carding through to felting.
-The final result is a bag, cushion cover or scarf of your own design.
+The final result can be a bag, cushion cover, hat, gloves or scarf.

-We offer tailored full-day workshops for groups of friends or a special occasion (2-6 people)
+We offer tailored full-day workshops for individuals or groups of friends and can cater for special requests and occassions.
+Click here for more info Workshops

 We also offer half day craft sessions for individuals or small groups by appointment.
-In as little as 3-4 hours you can learn the basics of felting or mosaics and make a special item.
-Our craft sessions are popular with locals and overseas visitors alike and can be arranged at short notice or months in advance.
-Materials, morning or afternoon tea are included.
+In as little as 3-4 hours you can learn the basics of felting or mosaics and make a small item.
+Our craft sessions are popular with locals and overseas visitors alike and can be arranged at short notice.
+Click here for more info Half day workshops

 Mahoe Hills is a lifestyle farm located in a quiet valley between Brightwater and Wakefield, south of Nelson.
 Mahoe Hills is set within a backdrop of steep hills and native bush.
+Our native bush and wetlands are QEII protected.
 The hills are home to our friendly alpacas.
-We have about 30 alpacas including white, fawn, brown, grey and black.
+We have 28 alpacas including white, fawn, brown, grey and black.
 The alpacas provide us with soft, luxurious fibre for spinning and felting.

 There are extensive native and edible gardens surrounding the 100-year old restored cottage.
-The craft studio is a recent addition and we welcome visitors by appointment.
-Colourful felt and mosaic art is produced on site.
-Our gardens are dotted with mosaics and we have a small shop selling washed and carded alpace fibre.
+The craft studio is a more recent addition and we welcome visitors by arrangement.
+We offer garden and studio tours for groups interested in organic gardening and eco-crafts.

 Marion is a retired Dietitian and experienced cook and gardener.
 Nutrition workshops and education sessions are available on request.
 Nutrition Matters